 A Dutch YouTuber and his friend were arrested and jailed when they tried getting near Area 51

-(CNN) — Two Dutch friends said they just wanted a good look at the mysterious Area 51 before leaving the US, but they ended up in a Nevada jail, instead.
+Two Dutch friends said they just wanted a good look at the mysterious Area 51 before leaving the US.
+Instead, they ended up in a Nevada jail.

 Ties Granzier, 20, and Govert Charles Wilhelmus Jacob Sweep, 21, were arrested about three miles deep into the Nevada National Security Site, the Nye County Sheriff’s Office said.